VNMod/Data-Structures-and-Algorithms/Double Linked List/README.md

 - a default constructor that creates an empty list
 - a (deep) copy constructor
 - a destructor
-- method to get the current list size
+- a method to get the current list size
-- method to get the head pointer
+- a method to get the head pointer
-- method to get the tail pointer
+- a method to get the tail pointer
-- method to get the index of an entry
+- a method to get the index of an entry
-- method to get the item given an index
+- a method to get the item given an index
-- method to determine if the list is empty
+- a method to determine if the list is empty
 - methods to add a new entry to the list
 - methods to remove an entry from the list
-- method to clear (empty) the list
+- a method to clear (empty) the list
-- method to determine the number of times an entry appears in the list • method to determine whether the list contains a given entry
+- a method to determine the number of times an entry appears in the list • method to determine whether the list contains a given entry
-- method to replace an entry
+- a method to replace an entry